The Thompson Smith and Puxon (TSP) Family and Divorce team, discuss alternative ways of resolving family law matters.

 Collaborative law is most suited for couples who wish to avoid the uncertainties of the court-based system.
 It is for people who want to reach their own agreement rather than have one imposed on them in a courtroom by a stranger and who believe that the collaborative process gives them a realistic prospect of achieving this.
 The parties benefit from legal advice without risking the threat of court action during the negotiations as all those involved are committed to working together to find the best solutions.
 As with mediation, once an agreement is reached in collaborative law, the lawyers will deal with implementing the agreement and formally recording it in a formal document usually by way of court order.

 When couples involved in relationship breakdown have a genuine wish to reach their own amicable agreement without embarking on costly court proceedings (both from an emotional and financial point of view), they should consider mediation or collaborative law.
 This is particularly the case when children are involved given that the couple will remain parents even after their separation.
 It is widely accepted that children cope better with family breakdown if they can see that their parents are working the arrangements out together.
 The collaborative law and mediation processes can assist in this regard by creating an environment whereby it is possible for couples to reach solutions together to ease the pain of family breakdown.

-The team advise clients on all aspects of private family law and are able to offer a free 15 minute initial telephone chat for prospective clients.
+The team advise clients on all aspects of private family law.
 They can be contacted on 01206 574431 or by email at firstname.lastname@example.org.